 We’re used to saying these types of things.
 We’re used to asking people to try to believe that ‘different’ doesn’t have to equal ‘bad’ and that ‘new’ doesn’t have to replace ‘tried and true’.

-In reality, many people grieve somewhere in the space between “I’m handing thing on my own” and “I’m going to a therapist or a support group”.
-And although innovative and creative resources come along everyday, many people grieving in this space will find that things like validation, psychoeducation, ideas for coping, and support are hard to find.
+In reality, many people grieve somewhere in the space between “I’m handling thing on my own” and “I’m going to a therapist or a support group.”
+And, although innovative and creative resources come along everyday, many people grieving in this space will find that things like validation, psychoeducation, ideas for coping, and support are hard to find.

-So as you may have guessed, and as I’m sure we’ve said too many times to count, this is why we started What’s Your Grief.
+So, as you may have guessed–and as I’m sure we’ve said too many times to count–this is why we started What’s Your Grief.
 We left the traditional world of in-person grief support to exist in the wild west of online grief support because we wanted to expand beyond tried and true.
-Our tagline is ‘Grief support for the rest of us’ and by ‘the rest of us’ we basically mean anyone who’s ever felt left high and dry by the grief resources available to them (it’s really a very broad definition).
+Our tagline is ‘Grief Support for the Rest of Us.’
+By ‘the rest of us,’ we basically mean anyone who has ever felt left high and dry by the grief resources available to them.

-What’s Your Grief: That’s where you are right now.
-We have over 400 articles on grief.
-If we don’t have what you’re looking for, let us know.
+whatsyourgrief.com – That’s where you are right now.
+We have over 400 articles on grief… And, if we ever don’t have what you’re looking for, let us know!

-Print resources: Print materials are really valuable resources for organizations to be able to give out as a part of their in-person support.
-For that reason we continue to grow our library of grief print resources.
-(FYI these print materials cost money which recoups our printing costs and allows us to keep eating so we can keep all the other free stuff happening)
+Print Resources – We believe that print materials are really valuable for organizations to be able to give out as a part of their in-person support.
+For that reason, we continue to grow our library of grief print resources.
+And FYI, these print materials cost money which recoups our printing costs and allows us to keep eating so we can keep all the other free stuff happening!

-Grief in six words: We were blown away by the six word stories shared with us by our readers (seriously, blown away).
-We were so sad there wasn’t one easy place for people to post them or for others to be able to read them (seriously, so sad).
+Grief in Six Words – We were blown away (that’s an understatement!) by the six-word stories shared with us by our readers.
+We were so sad that there wasn’t one easy place for people to post them or for others to be able to read them.
 So we made a space and we’re calling it Grief in Six Words.
 We’re still working out some of the glitches but… drum roll please… it is LIVE!
 Go check it out and add your story.

-The WYG School: Something we’ve mentioned before but which has evolved since, are the interactive eCourses focused on education and constructive coping that we’ve begun to develop.
-So far we’ve created a whopping three courses, all around very specific topics like photography, journaling, and parenting while grieving.
+The WYG School – Something we’ve mentioned before, but which has evolved since, are the interactive e-courses focused on education and constructive coping that we’ve begun to develop.
+So far, we’ve created a whopping three courses, all around very specific topics like photography, journaling, and parenting while grieving.
 But the excitement around these courses gave rise to the idea of starting an online grief school where people can learn and, in some cases, connect with others.
-Our goal with the school is to offer interactive and self-guided courses for people experiencing grief and grief support professionals.
-As we’ve said, our intention for these courses is to ofter psychoeducation, coping tools, and with some courses, an interactive support community.
-Pie-in-the-sky, someday we’d like to host teachers with expertise beyond our own who can run their own courses.
-Our mission above all else is to create a reliable and trusted space (in the space between).
-FYI this one costs money as well so that we can continue to run the school, keep the other free content at WYG up and running, and to continue to grow!
+Our goal with the school is to offer interactive and self-guided courses for people experiencing grief, as well as for grief support professionals.
+As we’ve said, our intention for these courses is to ofter psychoeducation, coping tools, and–with some courses–an interactive support community.
+Someday we’d like to host teachers with expertise beyond our own who can run their own courses.
+But our mission for now, above all else, is to create a reliable and trusted space (in the space between).
+FYI, this one also costs money so that we can continue to run the school, keep the other free content at WYG up and running, and continue to grow!

 The New-Old Stuff

-The WYG Bookclub: we were running this over on facebook and, as wonderful as our nearly 300 members were, the facebook platform just wasn’t working for us.
+The WYG Bookclub: We were running this over on Facebook and, as wonderful as our nearly 300 members were, the platform just wasn’t working for us.
 So, we have relocated the WYG bookclub to the WYG forum.
-We are reading and discussing 12 grief books in 12 months so if you want to join just send us an email!
+We are reading and discussing twelve grief books in twelve months so, if you want to join, just send us an email at email@example.com.

-Leave a comments or send an email to firstname.lastname@example.org
+Leave a comment or send an email to firstname.lastname@example.org.